-Without thinking, in one careless act, I removed my mask for a few moments in a public restroom since the room was empty.
+Without thinking, I removed my mask for a few moments in an empty public restroom in one careless act.
 I am confident those few maskless breaths infected me with the virus.
 Even in the most sparkling and swanky environments, there can be that one droplet that is waiting for you.
 Don’t relax your guard.

 For the next two days, I did almost nothing but sleep.
 My head ached so badly I couldn’t stand to touch my hair.
 My sense of smell and taste completely vanished.
 I ate almost no food for three days, but I continued to drink water.

 A half bowl of chicken noodle soup was my only food on the fourth day.
-When you have not eaten for a few days, it is best to start with small amounts of something bland and light.
+When you have not eaten for a few days, it is best to start with small amounts of bland and light food.
 I was still sleeping a lot, but the body aches and chills were beginning to fade.
 I no longer needed to stay under an electric blanket turned on high.

 During several nights, I awoke bathed in sweat.
 The bed was as soaked as if I poured a cup of water on it.
 I lost as much as three pounds of weight in one night.
 Taking two showers per day and changing pajamas two or three times a day became part of my routine.
 Long soaks in Epsom Salt hot bathes gave me some relief from the body pain.

-Day nine was the first that I did not have to recheck every word I wrote to make sure I was using the correct one.
+Day nine was the first that I did not have a pounding headache and need to recheck every word I wrote to make sure I was using the correct one.
 For the same reason, I did not trust myself to drive to get the test for COVID-19 until I felt steady enough to do so.
 Even then, it was a massive effort for me not to cause an accident as I made the drive, which is less than three miles from my house.

 I have not allowed anyone else to enter my home or come closer than talking to me through the glass entry door.
 Every surface, handle, and light switch must be cleaned with alcohol before it is safe to have guests again.

 Testing is valuable to let you know when you should self-isolate to avoid giving the disease to others.
 Each person who contracts this illness will experience a variety of symptoms or perhaps none at all.
-I have not experienced problems with breathing other than some coughing and shortness of breath.
-It will take months to fully recover from even my “mild” case of COVID-19.
+At this point, I have not experienced problems with breathing other than some coughing and shortness of breath.

 Thank you from the bottom of my heart for the cards, your kind comments, prayers, and well wishes.
 During the few minutes, I was able to look at a screen; they gave me great comfort and encouragement.

 Another update for July 7, 2020.
 My first of two COVID-19 tests have come back negative.
-When I spoke to my caseworker today, she explained that I may have a different strain of a virus that is going around.
-My physician is ordering further tests to determine what might be causing me to have all the symptoms that mimic COVID-19.
+When I spoke to the health department representative today, she explained that I might have a different strain of the virus that is going around.
 Please take care of yourself.
 Whatever this is, it is severe and should not be taken lightly.

 This update is from July 12, 2020.
 My final test results have also come back as negative for SARS-Cov-2 (COVID-19).
-My doctor’s office continues to monitor me closely by phone to ensure that I haven’t developed pneumonia.
-With two negative nasal swab tests, I will now schedule an in-person visit to get more specific blood tests performed.
+My doctor’s office monitors me closely by phone to ensure that I haven’t developed pneumonia.
+I will now schedule an in-person visit to get more specific blood tests performed.